Termination payments and benefits: section 401 ITEPA 2003: exceptions: 'foreign service': definition

-EIM13680 explained that a payment or benefit may be fully excepted from the charge under Section 401 ITEPA 2003 if sufficient of the employee’s service counts as “foreign service”.
+EIM13680 explained that a payment or other benefit which falls within section 401 ITEPA 2003 may be fully excepted from a charge to income tax if a sufficient proportion of the employee’s service counts as ‘foreign service.
 Foreign service has a special meaning for this purpose.

-Otherwise, this guidance deals only with the legislation relating to periods of service after 5 April 2003.
-For earlier periods after 5 April 1974 the rules are effectively the same but they are expressed in different statutory language (see SE13690 for details if necessary).
+This guidance deals only with the legislation relating to periods of service after 5 April 2003.
 If service before 6 April 1974 is involved, see EIM13705.

 If there is a period of service when there are no earnings from the employment, apply the guidance as if there were.

-Combine the periods that count as “foreign service” by applying the rules above and then give the full exception if any one of the requirements from the table below are met (see example EIM13970):
+Combine the periods within the duration of the employment that count as ‘foreign service by applying the definitions above and then give the full exception if any one of the requirements from the table below are met (see example EIM13970).